 Plants beautify and diversify a landscape, but they aren’t cheap.
 The next thing beginning landscapers should keep in mind is factoring plants into your budget.
 Set aside funds for seedlings and mulch, and an additional amount for regular maintenance costs, like new equipment, fertilizer, and any professional care you’ll see for your yard.
 While each yard and each design will have different costs, you can expect to spend at least a few hundred dollars at the very beginning.

-Another consideration in your budget: storage space.
+Another consideration in your budget: is storage space.
 A shed, although sometimes necessary, isn’t the most attractive addition to any yard, especially a small one where it dominates the landscape.